 \textbf{Curriculum is essential for large-modulus training:} At large scales ($m \geq 2^{20}$), direct training fails within the fixed budget (75k steps, batch size 512): models enter a prolonged stagnation phase with minimal loss reduction.
 A curriculum learning strategy is found to be essential to surmount this difficulty.
 The model is initialized with weights from a model trained on a smaller modulus.
 During training, 1\% of sequences are sampled from the smaller modulus, with this probability decayed to zero over the course of training.
 The curriculum provides two main benefits: (1) it removes the initial loss stagnation phase and yields substantially stronger final performance under the same budget, and (2) it broadens the range of stable learning rates.

-\textbf{Interpretability of learned representations:} Principle component analysis (PCA) of the embedding matrix reveals that when learning PCGs, the model spontaneously organizes tokens by rotation-invariant features of their binary representations.
-In particular, embeddings cluster by the number and arrangement of contiguous zero runs, a rule that remains consistent across different moduli.
+\textbf{Interpretability of learned representations:} Principal component analysis (PCA) of the embedding matrix reveals that when learning PCGs, the model spontaneously organizes tokens by features in their binary representations.
+In first two principal components, embeddings cluster by the number and arrangement of contiguous zero runs, a rule that remains consistent across different moduli.
 This structure emerges naturally when training on PCGs that apply rotations before the output, suggesting that the model has internalized the invariances inherent to the generator.
 When trained jointly on sequences from multiple distinct PCG variants, we show how the model's intermediate activations learn to differentiate between sequences from different variants.